-The TSS simplified journey may be used to move certain goods from GB-NI, subject to the list of supported journeys in section 8.1 in the Appendix of this guide.
+The TSS Simplified Procedure may be used to move certain goods from GB-NI, subject to the list of supported journeys in the Supplementary Declarations are supported on the TSS Simplified Procedure for the following scenarios section of this guide.

-The TSS simplified journey can't be used to import goods direct into NI from Rest of World excluding the European Union (RoW excluding EU).
-For a full list of exclusions see section 8.2 inthe Appendix of this guide.
+The TSS Simplified Procedure can't be used to import goods direct into NI from Rest of World excluding the European Union (RoW excluding EU).
+For a full list of exclusions see the Section of this guide.